Lorena Peña: Career

 In 1973, as a student at the University of El Salvador, she worked as a cashier and joined the city's clandestine guerillas.
 In 1979, she travelled to Beirut to obtain arms from the PLO.
 Adopting the pseudonym Nadia Palacios, in 1980 as the Salvadoran Civil War intensified, attracting large numbers of students and workers, together with her three brothers she manned a command post in the west of the country.
 After receiving increasing responsibility over the years, in 1990 she was appointed a member of the FMLN's diplomatic mission and took part in the peace negotiations which led to the Chapultepec Peace Accords in 1992.

-From May 2014 to November 2016, she was the third woman to serve as president of the Legislative Assembly of El Salvador and in 2016 she was unanimously elected president of the Women's International Democratic Federation at their congress in Bogotá.
+From 14 May 2015 to 7 November 2016, she was the third woman to serve as president of the Legislative Assembly of El Salvador and in 2016 she was unanimously elected president of the Women's International Democratic Federation at their congress in Bogotá.
+During her time as Legislative Assembly president, the Legislative Assembly of El Salvador voted on 26 November 2015 to approve the accession to the Rome Statute of the International Criminal Court (ICC).
+In October 2016, Peña introduced made a bill in the Legislative Assembly calling for an end to the El Salvador's absolute ban on abortion and decriminalize abortion under certain circumstances.

 In March 2023, the Salvadoran tax authorities initiated a civil case against Lorena Peña, accusing her of corruption.
 They maintain she and her daughter took 277,482.54 dollars of state funds for their own benefit.